Ree Soesbee: Early life and education

-After Soesbee's mother died when she was 6, a relative gave her a copy of the 1983 red box edition of Dungeons & Dragons.
+After Soesbee's mother died when she was six years old, a relative gave her a copy of the 1983 red box edition of Dungeons & Dragons.
 Her father, believing that the game led to demon worship, refused to let her play and hid it away.
 She became fascinated by the game as a result, and a pattern ensued where she would find it and play, and her father would hide it again.
 At the same time, she and her father watched episodes of Star Trek together.
 These two factors early in her life helped to develop an interest in both role-playing games and science fiction.

 She continued to play various role-playing games through her childhood and early adulthood, including Cyberpunk, Shadowrun, and Paranoia.

 Writer

-Soesbee completed her MA in English Literature at UNC-Chapel Hill in North Carolina, writing her thesis on Sir Gawain and the Green Knight.
+Soesbee completed an MA in English literature at the University of North Carolina at Chapel Hill, writing her thesis on Sir Gawain and the Green Knight.
 While she was working on her doctoral thesis about Edo period literature, she started to write short fiction stories based on the Legend of the Five Rings Roleplaying Game.
 She submitted some of them to the game's publisher, Alderac Entertainment Group (AEG), and she was subsequently asked to write a sourcebook for the game, Way of the Crane.
 She completed that as freelance work while still working on her thesis.
 AEG then asked her to join their staff full-time to work on more sourcebooks as well as the Legend of the Five Rings collectible card game (CCG).
-She subsequently made the decision to leave school without finishing her thesis.
+She subsequently decided to leave school without finishing her dissertation.